daniel-yj-yang/ml/Naive_Bayes/README.md

 Assumptions:
 - Every pair of feature variables is independent of each other.
-- The contribution each feature makes to the target variable is (a) independent and (b) equal.
+- The contribution each feature makes to the target variable is equal.